compsocialscience/summer-institute/2022/hong-kong/apply.md

 Applicants must submit the following documents:

 1. A letter of application explaining your research area and interest in attending SICSS-HK (maximum 3 pages);
-2. your CV;
+2. Your CV;
-3. a publication or writing sample that best represents your research ability and interests.
+3. A publication or writing sample that best represents your research ability and interests.

 **In order to be guaranteed full consideration, all application materials must be submitted by April 1.** All application materials must be submitted through [Google Form](https://forms.gle/i9uq6ugGLoJTJwTn7).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants through e-mail ask participants to confirm their participation very soon thereafter.